 Your membership in ASCCP entitles you to:

-- ASCCP’s official quarterly publication, Journal of Lower Genital Tract Disease (print, online and mobile versions); Fellow, Resident and Student members have the option to purchase access
+- Online access to ASCCP’s official quarterly publication, Journal of Lower Genital Tract Disease; Print subscriptions of the Journal may be purchased for an additional $45.
+Emeritus, Resident and Student members have the option to purchase a subscription for an additional cost.

 - Access to Guidelines FAQs

-- Most importantly, membership in ASCCP allows you to continue to stay up to date on advances in the management of lower genital tract disorders.
+- Up-to-date information on advances in the management of lower genital tract disorders.

 The Society seeks to improve clinician competence and performance and patient outcomes in the field of lower genital tract disorders through the education of health care professionals and others in colposcopy and related strategies.
 We intend to provide physicians and other licensed healthcare providers with the knowledge and skills necessary to fill gaps in practice.